kingricky111/Cloud_Resume_Website/README.md

 ### Planned work
 - **Kubernetes:** Deploy the containerized API to Kubernetes to explore orchestration, scaling, and service management.

-These extensions live alongside the Azure Functions implementation — they don’t replace it.
 ---

 ## 🌐 Frontend